ibm-cloud-docs/vpc/vpe-troubleshooting.md

    To list all endpoint gateways, run this command: `ibmcloud is egs` {: tip}

-2. Check the health of the service instance and then attemt to access the service through its public endpoint.
+2. Check the health of the service instance and then attempt to access the service through its public endpoint.